Our advisors are committed to helping people around Ireland achieve their financial goals.

 A lot of people use Life Assurance and Life Insurance interchangeably.
 In many ways they are very similar, but generally Life Assurance is also known as Whole-of-Life Insurance, or Life-Long Insurance, whereas Life Insurance typically refers to Term Life Insurance (see above).

-Life insurance vs life assurance: the difference
+Life assurance vs life insurance

 In short, Life Assurance pays out whenever you die.
 Life insurance pays out if you die within a specified period (the term).
 That's why it's called life assurance - it pays for an event that is guaranteed to happen.